Kladnitsa

 Kladnitsa is a village in Southern Bulgaria.
 The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Kladnica currently has a population of 1277 people with a permanent address registration in the settlement.

 Geography

 Kladnitsa village is located in the Southern parts of Vitosha mountain.
 Some mountain routes leading to Cherni Vrah, the highest peak in the mountain pass through the village, making it an attractive tourist destination.

-Dam Studena is located 4 kilometers away from the village.
+Dam Studena is 4 kilometers from the village.

 It is one of the oldest villages in the mountain.
 It is located at an average elevation of 999 meters.
 The village is located 22 kilometers away from the capital Sofia, and 16 kilometers away from Pernik.